kukua/concava-connector-lora/README.md

 # LoRa Connector

-> LoRa Connector for converting XML to a binary payload and forwarding it to ConCaVa.
+> LoRa connector for converting KPN LoRa XML to a binary payload and forwarding it to ConCaVa.

 ## How to use